Shengw3n/Shengw3n.github.io/_posts/2023-07-14-Design-Team.md

 ## My experience
 UBC Rocket is currently divided into 3 teams working on 3 different rockets:  **Whistler Blackcomb**, a 100km liquid-fuel rocket; **Beauty and the Beast**, a 2 stage solid-motor rocket; and **Thrust Vector Rocket**, a thrust vector controlled rocket capable of 3d maneuvering and powered landing.

-I was on the mechanical and manufacture team for the Thrust  Vector Rocket, focusing on design, source, and manufacture the landing system.
+I was on the mechanical and manufacture team for the Thrust Vector Rocket, focusing on the design, source, and manufacture of the landing system.
 What the heck is a rocket landing system?

 After researching and discussing with my teammates, I decided on a straight legged design and began SolidWorking:
 ![img](/img/R0.png)
 <p align="center">
 Landing Legs V1 (tweaked from a design of a previous member)